sp-kantz/SummarizedNews-Revisited-Laravel/README.md

 + Users can leave comments on summaries.
 + Admin (user with id=1) can start the process with a button.

+-> Database: SummarizedNews.sql - Credentials on .env file
+-> Python has to be installed on server.
+-> Essential python libs: scrapy, scikit-learn, nltk, networkx, mysql-connector

 ---------------------------------------------------------------------

 System to collect news articles from the web,